Medical students

 Pre-Departure Process

 Once an elective has been approved, all students must complete a number of predeparture requirements before their elective.
-Contact Elise Sammons if you have questions about these steps.
+All students must meet with the program manager as part of the pre-departure process.

 Pre-Departure Steps